The metal-insulator transition (MIT) is one of the oldest, yet one

 P. W. Anderson, Nobel Lecture, 1978.

-Over the last two decades, a new conceptual picture has been emerging, that can very naturally describe all three fundamental mechanism, by focusing on local spectral functions (or local escape rate from a given site) as a natural order parameters for the MIT.
+Over the last two decades, a new conceptual picture has been emerging, that can very naturally describe all three fundamental mechanisms, by focusing on local spectral functions (or local escape rate from a given site) as a natural order parameters for the MIT.
 As the Heisenberg Uncertainty Principle teaches us, it is by no means obvious if the momentum or the coordinate representation is a better staring point.
 In good metals, where itinerant behavior prevails, the former is clearly favored.
 As we approach the insulator, however, the local perspective proves more natural and more profitable - as shown by much recent success and popularity of Dynamical Mean-Field Theory DMFT methods.
 The idea of locality, as a more useful language to describe almost-insulating regimes, has permeated the pioneering ideas of Anderson and Mott.
 The recent rediscovery of this conceptual framework vindicated the deep insight and the far-reaching vision of these giants, who shaped much of our thinking about condensed phases of matter.

 While most DMFT theories focus on clean and homogeneous systems, the PIs work, over the last two decades, demonstrated how the DMFT language can elegantly be extended to include not only Anderson localization effects, but also the formation of Quantum Griffiths Phases, as well as describe the long-standing Electron Glass problem.